 Atlanta, Georgia 30326

-If you apply in February/March 2015 to start with the nursing class entering in Fall 2015, you will follow a different curriculum from the currently posted curriculum.
+If you apply in February/March 2015 to start with the nursing class entering in Fall 2015, you will follow a different curriculum from the previous curriculum.

-The Higher Education Coordinating Board and Texas Senate Bill 497 require the curriculum to go from 69 to 60 hours.
+The Texas Higher Education Coordinating Board and Texas Senate Bill 497 require the curriculum to change from 69 to 60 hours.

 Although changes are not finalized, we anticipate that the A.A.S. in Nursing:

 Any courses you may have taken prior to Fall 2015 that were required for the A.A.S. in Nursing will most likely be required as you continue in an RN-to-BSN program.

 (Log in with your WebAdvisor username and password)